 How are we going to make that happen?

-The province holds the cards when it comes to matters regarding EMS, but with sound reasoning and having all the facts, it may help sway the premiers and our health ministers stance on our EMS situation.
-All of our seniors should not have to worry about EMS not turning up at their homes in a time of need.
+The province holds the cards when it comes to matters regarding EMS and the construction and staffing of long term care facilities, but with sound reasoning and having all the facts, it may help sway the premiers and our health minister’s stance on the AHS medic hiring situation.
+All of our citizens should not have to worry about EMS not turning up at their homes in a time or whether they will have to wait for a bed to be admitted to the ER.

-I fully support and empathize with our EMS and understand the mental trauma they are exposed to on a daily basis.
-They need our support today not 6 months from now.
-I was, for a period of time during my military carrier, a combat medic and was also exposed to mental trauma.
+I fully support and empathize with our EMS and understand the mental trauma and constant frustration they are exposed to on a daily basis.
+They need our support today, not 6 months from now.
+I was, for a period of time during my military career, a combat medic and was also exposed to mental trauma.
 This is one of my driving motivations in providing municipal government support to our EMS.
 I will be relentless in my efforts until this issue is resolved.